 Refugee status is a special legal protection granted to people who have left their home country for their own safety and are afraid to return.
-For more information about refugee status and how to apply, see Nolo's articles on Asylum & Refugee Status.
+For more information on eligibility and how to apply, see Nolo's articles on Asylum & Refugee Status.

-After one year of physical presence in the U.S. as a refugee, you must apply to adjust your status to a lawful permanent resident (seek a green card).
+After one year of physical presence in the United States as a refugee, you must apply to adjust your status to a lawful permanent resident (seek a green card).
+(See 8 C.F.R. § 209.1.)
 The one-year period is calculated from the date that your I-94, Arrival-Departure Record, was issued.

-What if significantly more than a year has passed after you have been admitted to the U.S. as a refugee, and you haven't yet applied for your green card?
-In many cases, USCIS will overlook such delays if other conditions are met, in particular, if you haven't become deportable andconditions in your home country haven't changed for the better.
+What if significantly more than a year has passed after you have been admitted to the United States as a refugee, and you haven't yet applied for your green card?
+In many cases, USCIS will overlook such delays if other conditions are met, in particular, if you haven't become deportable and conditions in your home country haven't changed for the better.
 However, you cannot and should not count on this.
 Therefore, it is best to observe the one-year deadline, and to consult with an attorney if you already have missed it.

 As a refugee, no fee is required to apply for your green card.
 In order to apply, you will need to complete and submit the following to U.S. Citizenship and Immigration Services (USCIS), the agency that handles immigration matters within the United States:

-All foreign language documents included in this application packet will need to include a completed translation into English as described in “Translating Non-English Documents for Immigration Applications.”
+All foreign language documents included in this application packet will need to include a complete translation into English.

 After you submit your adjustment of status application packet, USCIS will send you a notice saying that your application has been received, usually within a few weeks.

-Last, you will receive a written decision on your adjustment of status application.
-Although most green card applications do not require an interview, you may be called in for an interview if the USCIS office has any questions regarding your application or eligibility.
+Last, you will receive a written decision from USCIS on your adjustment of status application.
+Although most green card applications do not require an interview, you could be called in for an interview if the USCIS office has any questions regarding your application or eligibility.

-If your green card is granted, your "adjustment of status" date will be recorded as the day you entered into the U.S. as a refugee.
-That's especially important because it means that you will already have a year of permanent residence behind you when you start counting your five years toward U.S. citizenship.
-See "How to Become a U.S. Citizen" for more on this topic.
+If your green card is granted, your "adjustment of status" date will be recorded not as the decision date, but rather the day you entered into the United States as a refugee.
+That's especially important because it means that you will already have at least a year of permanent residence behind you when you start counting your five years toward U.S. citizenship.